theefreelancer/theefreelancer/README.md

-### Hi there 👋
-My name is Ssebalamu Ronald Ggaanya AKA theefreelancer.
+### Hi there 👋, I am Ssebalamu Ronald Ggaanya AKA theefreelancer.

-I am currently learning Javascript and Java.
+🌱 I am currently learning Javascript and Java.
+🔭 I’m currently working on ArchBuilder
+👯 I’m looking to collaborate on Java and JavaScript projects.
-In my freetime I love to take on challenges on Leetcode I am
+🏆 In my freetime I love to take on challenges on Leetcode.
+🤔 I’m looking for help with building entreprise applications in both Java and JavaScript

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=theefreelancer&theme=gruvbox)](https://git.io/streak-stats)